tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Broom of Flying

 This wooden broom, which weighs 3 pounds, functions like a mundane broom until you stand astride it and speak its command word.
 It then hovers beneath you and can be ridden in the air.
 It has flight.
 It can carry up to 400 pounds, but moves slowly when carrying over 200 pounds and grants a -2 to AC.
 The broom stops hovering when you land.

 ---

+#### Captain's Horn

+When you sound this horn (a move action in battle), others know what information you are trying to relay, no matter how noisy the area is.
+You don’t even have to prearrange a code—those you designate who hear your notes will know your meaning.
+You can convey meaning equivalent to about a single normal sentence.
+For example, “help, orcs attacked our cleric and the wizard needs healing,” or “open the city gates for the hay cart with the brown horse.”

+**Quirk:** Stutters.

+---

+#### Commander’s Dust

+This multicolored powder glows and sparkles at your command, dancing in a magical wind.
+You can use the powder to create glowing, three-dimensional images (to display maps of battlefields for example), or to illuminate an area.
+When you are done with the powder, it returns to its pouch or container at your command.

+**Quirk:** Over-explains simple concepts.

+---